 General

-Music Works Grants 2024 supports and invests in the development of Victoria’s contemporary music industry at all levels.
-It is a competitive program that provides support for projects and programs that will contribute to Victoria's contemporary music sector’s growth, sustainability and diversity.
-Music Works Grants’ objective is to fund activities that contribute to one or more of the following program outcomes:
+Music Works Grants 2025 supports and invests in the development of Victoria’s contemporary music industry at all levels.
+It is a competitive program that provides support for projects and programs that will contribute to Victoria's contemporary music sector’s growth, stability and diversity.
+The program has two focus areas - Uncovering Talent and Projects – which invest in new talent, new projects, export, cross-sector collaboration, and innovation.

-- Victorian musicians, artists and music workers are creating new music
+- Enable musicians, artists and music workers to develop/establish new innovative practices/ideas.

-- Victorian musicians, artists and music workers are taking their creative content to new markets
+- Support musicians, artists and music workers to collaborate.

-- Victorian musicians, artists and music workers are improving their career stability through professional development
+- Assist musicians, artists and music workers to tour their work.

 The program is open to Victorian based contemporary music industry professionals from all genres and career stages.
 For more detail see the guidelines for each Focus Area.

-What is the difference between Uncovering Talent and Evolve and Export?
+What is the difference between Uncovering Talent and Projects?

 There will be two focus areas within the program, each with their own set of guidelines and requirements:

-- Focus area 1: Uncovering Talent ($5,000) is for applicants who have never received Creative Victoria funding before (other than from the COVID support grants listed in the guidelines) and encourages applications from early career artists and new talent.
+- Uncovering Talent (a fixed $5000 grant) is for applicants who have not received Creative Victoria funding before (other than from the COVID support grants listed in the guidelines.

 Both categories have dedicated streams for First Peoples and Deaf and Disabled applicants, alongside the General stream.